microsoft/go/eng/doc/fips/UserGuide.md

 ### [crypto/tls](https://pkg.go.dev/crypto/tls)

 Package tls partially implements TLS 1.2, as specified in RFC 5246, and TLS 1.3, as specified in RFC 8446.

-Package tls will automatically use FIPS compliant primitives implemented in other crypto packages, but it will accept non-FIPS ciphers and signature algorithms unless `crypto/tls/fipsonly` is imported.

 When using TLS in FIPS-only mode the TLS handshake has the following restrictions: